 Zero Anthropology also extended into different directions: hosting its own video productions on YouTube and Vimeo (and MySpace, Daily Motion, etc.—you can find us on most social media platforms); maintaining Twitter and Facebook feeds; continuing to build an online document library; the production of a number of bibliographies; book publishing; and, interviews with the media—all accessible via a centralized site for the Zero Anthropology Project.
 However, our engagement with “social media” has been substantially pared down in recent years and months, not to devote our free labour to inflating the value of an environment dominated/censored by US interests and US corporations—and because most of the important realizations and understandings are not produced a dozen per second in “streams,” “feeds” and “timelines”.
 “Release early, release often,” I slowly came to realize is the slogan of those who prefer instant recognition and constant gratification, likely inspired by a “social media” environment dominated by the celebrity-activist-journalist type.

 In total, Zero Anthropology has been viewed in excess of 1.6 million times, with an untold number of views through RSS feeds and email distribution.
+We have also had over one million views on YouTube.
 Thankfully, we have as many as 15,000 subscribers between the ZA site and our Twitter, Facebook, and YouTube accounts.
 We have published about 1,300 articles in total.
 Lastly, we are ranked at the very top of anthropology “blogs” in the world (even if we do not actually blog).